MaksimPashkovsky/registry-performance-data/README.md

 Many counters need 2 measurements to display the real value.
-For example, the CPU usage of a process is reported in the "% Processor Time" counter, which is of type PERF_100NSEC_TIMER.
-To get the actual load value in percent, you need to remove two consecutive counter values and use the formula: 100*(X1-X0)/(Y1-Y0), where X0 and X1 are the counter values, and Y0 and Y1 are the values of the PERF_DATA_BLOCK.
-PerfTime100nSec field during counter data acquisition time.
+For example, the CPU usage of a process is reported in the "% Processor Time" counter, which is of type `PERF_100NSEC_TIMER`.
+To get the actual load value in percent, you need to remove two consecutive counter values and use the formula: 100*(X1-X0)/(Y1-Y0), where X0 and X1 are the counter values, and Y0 and Y1 are the values of the `PERF_DATA_BLOCK`. `PerfTime100nSec` field during counter data acquisition time.

 After building the DLL, you need to connect it to the project and declare the necessary functions.
-For example, the library defines the ***GetInstanceInfo*** function to get information about the PERF_INSTANCE_DEFINITION structure:
+For example, the library defines the `GetInstanceInfo` function to get information about the `PERF_INSTANCE_DEFINITION` structure:
 ```cpp
 extern "C" __declspec(dllexport) int GetInstanceInfo(
     PPERF_INSTANCE_DEFINITION p,